Eric Haase Player Props: Tigers vs. Giants

-Eric Haase -- 2-for-4 with a double in his most recent game -- will be in action for the Detroit Tigers versus the San Francisco Giants, with Anthony DeSclafani on the mound, on April 15 at 1:10 PM ET.
+After going 1-for-3 in his last game, Eric Haase and the Detroit Tigers face the San Francisco Giants (who will hand the ball to Logan Webb) at 1:10 PM ET on Sunday.

-In his last appearance, he had two hits (going 2-for-4 with a double) against the Giants.
+In his previous game he had a one-hit performance (1-for-3) against the Giants.

 Eric Haase Game Info & Props vs. the Giants